 Like an increasing number of families of clinicians, my family has seen firsthand the toll of the pandemic on health care professionals.
 My sister-in-law, Dr. Lorna Breen, was an emergency medicine physician in New York City.
 She returned from a vacation as her ER was overflowing with COVID patients.
-The pandemic completely changed the world she knew; Lorna described it as returning to armageddon.
+The pandemic completely changed the world she knew; Lorna described it as returning to Armageddon.
 Beds lined the hallways with dying patients as they lacked the necessary oxygen, PPE, and supplies to support the influx.
 Working 12+ hour days and fearing the loss of her medical license, Lorna’s well-being took a turn for the worst.
 By the time she called my wife Jennifer (her sister) for help, she had gone over a week without sleep and was nearly catatonic.

 Lorna had no prior mental health issues or a history of depression or anxiety, yet after these events, she was hospitalized for mental health concerns for 11 days.
 Five days after discharge, she died by suicide on April 26, 2020.

 1. Find self-compassion.
 There are three key elements of having self-compassion: self-kindness, common humanity, and mindfulness.
 When you know you’re suffering, give yourself understanding, acknowledge that struggling is part of the human experience, and observe yourself non-judgmentally.
 Also, don’t be afraid to reach out to others, as they are most likely going through similar struggles, and just opening up could help yourself and them.
+Taking action against clinician burnout starts with you being kinder to yourself and admitting when you’re not okay.

 2. Learn about it and talk openly about it.
 Opening up to a colleague about personal challenges can help.
 There’s a stigma in medicine regarding mental health in medicine; clinicians are overworked and see tragedy, and yet are expected to handle this without complaint or support.
 It’s to the point that this expectation leaves many silent to avoid having to report their challenges during credentialing or licensing or a fear of looking weak.
 This stigma makes it imperative to l understand health care workers’ burdens.
 By speaking out, we can diminish this stigma and normalize getting help when it’s needed.